ibm-cloud-docs/key-protect/kmip.md

 The adapter details panel allows you to learn about an adapter (for example, through its description) and also allows you to do actions like adding certificates.

 To view the adapter details, click the ⋯ icon.
 This shows all of the details about the adapter.
 Here you can see its name, its description, any KMIP symmetric keys associated with the adapter, and certificates that have been uploaded to it.
 You can also use this panel to upload more certificates, as desired.

+KMIP symmetric keys cannot be deleted using the UI.
+To delete keys, you must use the [CLI](/docs/key-protect?topic=key-protect-key-protect-cli-reference&interface=ui#kp-kmip-object-delete).
+Only KMIP symmetric keys that are in a state other than the `Active` (state `1`) can be deleted.
+An adapter cannot be deleted if it contains keys that are in the `Active` state.

+Each adapter's resources are protected with a CRK.
+You cannot delete a CRK that is active and associated with an adapter.

 Each KMIP symmetric key that is created counts as a single key version and may incur a [charge, depending on the number of key versions you have](/docs/key-protect?topic=key-protect-pricing-plan).
 If you want to delete a KMIP symmetric key, you can only do so using the API, CLI, or SDK.
 You cannot use the UI.
 Note that deletions of a KMIP symmetric is permanent.
 {:important}